ICCnotes

 • Prior to genetic testing (predictive or diagnostic)[3]

-• After receiving genetic test results (positive, negative, or uncertain)
+• After receiving genetic test results (positive, negative, or uncertain, especially variants of uncertain significance (VUS)[4])

 • Family cascade screening